jonathan1055/scheduler/README.md

 process during content editing and during cron publishing and unpublishing.

 A plugin system allows support for any Drupal entity type that has the concept of a 'published' status.
-As at version 8.x-1.4 Node content and Media entities are supported.
+As at version 8.x-1.4 Node content, Media entities and Commerce Products are supported.

 ## Requirements